Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.updateOrgStatus
-This api can be executed by a network admin account only for temporarily suspending an organization and re-enabling a suspended organization.
+This api can only be executed by a network admin account and is used for temporarily suspending an organization or re-enabling a suspended organization.
 This activity can be performed for master organization only and requires majority approval from network admins.
 * Input: organization id, action (3 for suspending the organization and 5 for re-enabling the suspended organization)
 * Output: Status of the operation
 * Example: